 This is why I create an avatar or persona of the women I am targeting for ministry.
 Are your potential women mostly online?
 Or are they in an age group that doesn’t live their lives online?

 Would they respond better to posters?
 If so, how will you get them in their hands?
 Where do they hang out?
 Where will they likely see a poster?

 If you create a website or blog, as I mentioned in this post (click here to view), you may already have an audience for your women’s ministry!

-If you don’t have an idea about how your target audience will receive information, just go ahead and list out all of the ways you can communicate with them.
+If you don’t know how your target audience will receive information, just go ahead and list all of the ways you can communicate with them.

 This includes all the varieties of social media as well as local community calendars.

 Most local community calendars are online and may list your women’s ministry events!
 Some won’t for religious organizations, but some do.
 Investigate it.
 I’ve had a great experience with that through the years.

 Leverage Social Media

 If you’re planning on targeting one social media outlet, learn as much as you can about it.